hslatman/caddy-openapi-validator/README.md

 A small and incomplete list of potential things to implement, improve and think about:

 * Add tests for the OpenAPI Validator functionality and configuration
+* Enforce correct APIs (instead of just logging wrong ones) if configured to do so
-* Add configuration using directives
+* Add configuration using directives?
 * Improve the example with more (and correct) handlers
 * Add an example that uses an HTTP proxy/fcgi configuration
 * Add other options, including security validation and server override